jayprajapati-dev/jayprajapati-dev.github.io/README.md

-# Jay Prajapati - Developer Portfolio 🚀
+# Jay Prajapati - Deve Portfolio

-A modern, responsive, and interactive portfolio showcasing my skills, projects, and journey in Web Development & Digital Marketing.
-Designed with performance, aesthetics, and user experience in mind.
+A responsive and interactive portfolio showcasing my skills, projects and journey in Web Development & Digital Marketing.
+Designed for performance, aesthetics, and a smooth user experience with Some New Unique Futures.

 ## 📑 Table of Contents
 - [Overview](#overview)